 Up and down the country, communities have made the amazing decision to welcome and support a refugee family.

 Could your community be next?

-What is Community Sponsorship?
+What are the benefits of Community Sponsorship?

-What do sponsors in the UK do?
+What do Community Sponsorship Groups in the UK do?

 Community Sponsorship Groups make a formal commitment to provide support for a refugee family for one year.
 This support includes: meeting the family at the airport, providing a warm welcome and orientation, organising language tuition, and supporting access to medical services, social services, education and employment.

 Before the refugee family arrives, the Group must also source accommodation for the refugee family to rent and raise £9,000 to contribute towards the initial costs that the family will incur when they first arrive (e.g. purchasing school uniforms, the first month of rent).
 The family will be entitled to apply for benefits so they will not need to rely on donations after this intial period.